0b1-k/humble-roots-project-lua/README.md

 ***InfluxDB***

 The Humble Roots Project logs all sensor data to [influxdb](https://influxdata.com/time-series-platform/influxdb/).
-Once influxdb is installed, create a 'sensors' database and enable influxdb logging in ./config/config.json.
+Once influxdb is installed, create a 'sensors' and an 'events' database then enable influxdb logging in ./config/config.json.

 ***Grafana***